csci50-cbutler/e28/independent-study/README.md

     });

-The sample code to disconnect a controller is:
+JavaScript to disconnect a controller:
 ```
 window.addEventListener("gamepaddisconnected",
 function(e) {